 Alarm systems are mainly divided into three types:

 Local alarms are those not hard-wired to a central monitoring location and may serve as deterrents.
-Examples is the local alarm that is integrated with the panic hardware on a fire exit.
+An example is the local alarm that is integrated with the panic hardware on a fire exit.
 When the exit door is opened, the circuit is broken and the alarm sounds.

-Example of a contact alarm sometimes used in cashier areas that is helpful during robberies involves using a money clip that cannot be removed from a cash register without tripping a silent alarm.
+An example of a contact alarm sometimes used in cashier areas that are helpful during robberies involves using a money clip that cannot be removed from a cash register without tripping a silent alarm.

-Remote alarm systems typically relying some sort of transmission for example, the more elaborate microwaves, radio waves and photoelectric light.
+Remote alarm systems typically rely on some sort of transmission, for example, the more elaborate microwaves, radio waves, and photoelectric light.

-Microwave detectors are active units which transmit and receive electromagnetic energy are designed to detect motion.
-Perimeter protection with microwaves is used in some properties due to its long range capabilities; its potential for stability, once adjusted; and its virtually tamper-proof characteristics.
+Microwave detectors are active units that transmit and receive electromagnetic energy and are designed to detect motion.
+Perimeter protection with microwaves is used in some properties due to its long-range capabilities; its potential for stability, once adjusted; and its virtually tamper-proof characteristics.